|

 Constitution, and exercise authority to punish people for certain offenses against the Legislature or

+its members.
 Hawaii's Judicial system, under the administration of a chief justice, operates on

 two levels.
 One level, called the appellate level, consists of the Supreme Court of Appeals.
 The